MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 The steps in this article assume that you're deploying with Configuration Manager or the Office Deployment Tool, and that you use the Office Customization Tool (OCT) to create the configuration files for your deployment.
 If a setting is not yet available in the OCT, steps are given for creating the configuraiton file in a text editor.

 > [!IMPORTANT]
 > This article describes deploying language packs for Office 365 ProPlus, which is a subscription version of Office that uses Click-to-Run installation technology.
-If you have Office 2016 or Office 2019, which use the Windows Installer (MSI) installation technology, see [Plan for multilanguage deployment of Office 2016](office2016/plan-for-multilanguage-deployment-of-office-2016.md).
+If you have Office 2016, which uses the Windows Installer (MSI) installation technology, see [Plan for multilanguage deployment of Office 2016](office2016/plan-for-multilanguage-deployment-of-office-2016.md).
 Language resources for MSI versions of Office are not supported for Click-to-Run versions of Office.

 ## Best practices for deploying languages